Rumidom/Cheap-Boy/screen reverse engineering/README.md

 width="600" />
 </p>

-I think the colors are a bit pastel looking and probably need corection on initialization to match the panel, but that pretty much confirms it. we are dealing with a ILI9340 chipset.
-It seems like the ST7789 is a sucessor to the ILI9340 and do have different initialization sequences, but the ILI9340 seems to be cheaper and more widely available so should be more comumn on 400 in 1 consoles.
+I think the colors are a bit pastel looking and need correction on initialization to match the panel, but that pretty much confirms it.
+We are dealing with a ILI934X chipset.
+It seems like the ST7789 is a sucessor to the Ilitek one, they do have different initialization sequences so I might need to write multiple drivers as I find them, but the ILI934X seems to be cheaper and more widely available so should be more comum on 400 in 1 consoles.